-What is dynamic interpersonal therapy and how is it effective?
+What is dynamic interpersonal therapy?

 How many DIT sessions do I need?